JasonPad19/PowerBIScanner/README.md

-# Methodologyy
+# Methodology
-PowerBI template is using DataModelSchema to store the metadata.
+PowerBI is using DataModelSchema to store the metadata.
 - Measures can be found in: model.tables.measures
 - Columns can be found in: model.tables.columns
 - Calculated Columns can be found in: model.tables.columns